wazo-platform/wazo-export-import/README.md

 wazo-generate-dump add --users <filename.odf> < cat user.csv
 ```

 This will do many things.
-First if the .odt file does not exist it will get created.
+First if the .ods file does not exist it will get created.
 Then the
-users in the user.csv files will be added to the "users" tab of the .odt file matching the headers
+users in the user.csv files will be added to the "users" tab of the .ods file matching the headers
 in the first row of the CSV file.

 If a resource being imported already exists in the file it will be replaced by the new one.